 Medical expenses will occupy a large and growing portion of an individual's retirement budget.
 In fact, healthcare costs are the second largest expense for older Americans – after housing – and medical bills are the number one cause of bankruptcy in the U.S. Nearly half of all Americans cite healthcare as their biggest financial concern.

 If you haven't started planning for healthcare costs in your retirement budget, it's time to begin.
-For more information on this topic, I recommend downloading this helpful new eBook,“5 Ways to Manage Healthcare Costs in Retirement” from The Mutual Fund Store®, then speak with your financial planner to make sure your retirement plan is ready to deal with the high costs of healthcare during your golden years.
+Speak with your financial planner to make sure your retirement plan is ready to deal with the high costs of healthcare during your golden years.

 Find the Right Financial Advisor for You

 Free Initial Consultation.
 No Match Fees.
 No Obligation